 Last weekend, I had an accident.
 It was caused by my own carelessness, I was trying to do something on my own that I really should have had help with.
 But I just wanted it done, so I set out to do it on my own.

 I was making progress towards my goal, moving about the room, from ladder to ladder.
 And then, bam!
-I missed a rung on the ladder and went catching to the floor about 4 feet below where my feet once were planted.
+I missed a rung on the ladder and went crashing to the floor about 4 feet below where my feet once were planted.

 My hip struck the floor first, and within a nano second, I broke the rest of my fall with my arm.